qvacua/vimr/README.md

 * File browser
 * Flexible workspace model a la JetBrain's IDEs: For this We'd probably port and extend [qvworkspace](https://github.com/qvacua/qvworkspace) to Swift
 * Preview for some file types, e.g. Markdown, HTML, etc.
-* Some trackpad gesture support, e.g. pinching for zooming
 * ...

 We will gradually create [issues](https://github.com/qvacua/vimr/issues) with more details.